eugene-eeo/g3/docs/manual/index.md

     $ ls
     _g3/	...

+When `g3` is running, it is advised **not** to touch the `_g3/tmp` or `_g3/dst` directories since they hold the temporary build files and the compiled website, respectively.

 ## Compiling

-`g3` is an almost 1-to-1 mapping of your files in the `_g3` directory to an output directory with two exceptions: **the `_g3/dst` and `_g3/tmp` directories are reserved for use by all `g3` programs**.
-They contain the generated website and the intermediate build files, respectively.
+Run `g3-build` and you'll notice that `g3` is an almost 1-to-1 mapping of your files in the directory to `_g3/dst`.

-Run `g3-build`.
 All `.md` files will be transformed into `.html` files with the skin applied.
 Non `.md` files will just be copied as-is to the output directory.

     _g3/                |  ...
         config.json     |  _g3/